BoltApp/bolt-magento2/README.md

 setting up testing vs. production execution environment
 + **Automatic Capture Mode**
 capturing funds configuration
-> **YES** - both authorization and capture are done in a single step
+>> **YES** - both authorization and capture are done in a single step

->
-> **NO** - the funds are captured in a separate request, initiated either from the store admin panel or from the Bolt merchant dashboard
+>> **NO** - the funds are captured in a separate request, initiated either from the store admin panel or from the Bolt merchant dashboard
++ **Replace Button Selectors** comma separated list of CSS selectors matching the elements to be replaced with Bolt checkout buttons, or Bolt checkout buttons placed alongside them

+>> `no suffix` - the default, inserts the Bolt button in place of the element and removes the element

+>> `|append` suffix - *example-selector|append*, inserts Bolt button right after the element

+>> `|prepend` suffix - *example-selector|prepend*, inserts Bolt button right before the element
 ### 4. Bolt Merchant Dashboard configuration
 > #### Login to the Bolt Merchant Dashboard
 > **Production**: https://merchant.bolt.com